 - All testing requirements must be met before applying for a license.

 - The state superintendent made the following policy for teacher candidates who were prepared outside the state of Wisconsin and completed their initial educator preparation program on or after September 1, 2016:

-“An out-of-state applicant with less than one year of teaching experience of at least one-half time employment in a PK-12, private, or charter school (not a tutoring site), must post a passing score on the edTPA effective September 1, 2016.
+“An out-of-state applicant with less than one year of out-of-state teaching experience of at least one-half time employment in a PK-12, private, or charter school (not a tutoring site), must post a passing score on the edTPA effective September 1, 2016.
 If a candidate completed an edTPA as part of an educator preparation program in another state and received a passing score in that state, Wisconsin will honor the score as passing in Wisconsin.
 If the other state has not established a threshold for passing, the individual will need to meet the cut score established for Wisconsin.”

 The cut scores that have been established for Wisconsin are:

 - 38 for edTPA handbooks with 15 rubrics

 - 32 for edTPA handbooks with 13 rubrics

 - 45 for edTPA handbooks with 18 rubrics

 More information about Wisconsin's edTPA requirements can be found on the edTPA website: http://www.edtpa.com/PageView.aspx?f=GEN_Wisconsin.htm

 For Frequently Asked Questions (FAQs) about the edTPA see Out-of-State edTPA Frequently Asked Questions (FAQs).